The Conejo Valley is made up of 5 towns – Westlake Village, Oak Park, Agoura Hills, Thousand Oaks, and Newbury Park.

 If you’re lucky enough to both live and work in the Conejo Valley, traffic really isn’t an issue in our short corridor of the 101 freeway.
 You can usually make it across the valley in 20 min or less.

-CVG Tip: Start looking at Google Maps to get a sense of your daily commute from our different towns.
+CVG Tip: Start looking at Google Maps to get a sense of your daily commute from our different towns when moving to the Conejo Valley.

-What’s the next step?
+What’s the next step in moving to the Conejo Valley?
 I like to break it into 3 stages:

 - Phone Introduction – This part’s easy.
 We’ll cover the basics and schedule a face to face meeting.